 Applicants have the option to take an upfront medical exam.
 This involves contacting the panel physician directly and taking the exam prior to submitting a work permit application.
 If you do not provide your medical exam results with your application, the IRCC officer will send instructions on how to complete the medical exam and provide a deadline for when it needs to be completed.

-Foreign nationals applying for a Canadian work permit must provide a passport-sized photo with their application.
+Foreign nationals applying for a work permit in Canada must provide a passport-sized photo with their application.
 The photo must be according to IRCC’s specifications.